AbdulbariAlqasser/TSGV-EXCEL_VSLNet/README.md

+# Developing the project and trying to solve all the challenges to transfer it to a practical open source product

+VSLNET architecture will be relied upon to build a product that searches for the query in a video and possibly in a relatively small set of videos

 # Span-based Localizing Network for Natural Language Video Localization

 This is implementation for the paper "Span-based Localizing Network for Natural Language Video